 In cases where a child's parental authority or custody is disputed, the court often orders a family court probation officer to investigate the facts.
 When a party concerned is upset and cannot hold discussions calmly, the court sometimes orders a family court probation officer to assist in mental coordination.
-If necessary, the domestic relations conciliation judge or commissioners order a doctor, who is the court's technical official, to diagnose a party's physical or mental conditions.
-If an agreement is reached as a result of such procedures, and a statement to that effect is entered in the record, conciliation is regarded to have been reached.
+If necessary, the judge domestic relations conciliation commissioners order a technical official of courts who is a doctor to diagnose a party's physical or mental conditions.
+If an agreement is reached as a result of such procedures, and a statement to that effect is entered in the record. conciliation is regarded to have been reached.
 The contents of the conciliation record have the same effect as a final and binding judgment.